A Smoluchowski equation for a sheared suspension of frictionally interacting rods: Introduction

 Frictional contacts have been included for rods by \citet{sandstrom} and \citet{tollmanson} in two dimensional ``planar" fiber models; they obtained expressions for the stress tensor and angular velocity for fibers interacting with frictional forces linear in the relative tangential velocity at contact (hereafter referred to as ``boundary lubricated friction").
 Similarly, for the 3D case \citet{djalili} explored the effect on suspension stress from rod contacts that interacted with a boundary lubricated frictional force, though they did not address the effects on equations of motion. \citet{bounoua} studied both sliding Coulomb friction and boundary lubricated frictional interactions between rods in three dimensions.
 They started from Jeffery's equation and constructed an additional torque from frictional contacts between rods.
 They assumed the orientational dynamics that determined relative rod-rod velocity (and thus frictional forces) was exactly Jeffery's equation, \emph{i.e.} simply the motion in the dilute case.
 As in \cite{sandstrom} (see also Appendix \ref{appendix:fiber-torque}), they found this additional torque to be zero, arguing that the torque due to contacts vanished, based on the assumption that contacts are distributed symmetrically about a rod's center.

 Despite the null result of \citet{bounoua}, an important point stands: frictional contacts are a source of dissipation in dense suspensions, and should lead to an accompanying torque.
-Doi \cite{doionsager} showed how to implement Onsager's dissipation principle to re-derive his model for flowing liquid crystals \cite{doionsager}, by minimizing the total dissipation in a suspension of rods under shear, which leads to an equation of motion for $\dot{\vec{u}}$ from the corresponding balance of torques (each arising from a separate source of dissipation).
+Doi \cite{doionsager} showed how to implement Onsager's dissipation principle to re-derive his model for flowing liquid crystals \cite{doionsager}, by minimizing the total dissipation (known as the ``Rayleighian" \cite{rayleigh1896}) in a suspension of rods under shear, which leads to an equation of motion for $\dot{\vec{u}}$ from the corresponding balance of torques, each contribution arising from a separate source of dissipation.
 This is in contrast to previous methodologies \cite{bounoua,sandstrom} that relied on assuming an equation of motion $\dot{\vec{u}}$ appropriate for dilute rods.
-We show here that by following the framework of Doi and including the contribution to total dissipation due to frictional sliding between rods in contact, the proper frictional torque (that belongs in $\dot{\vec{u}}$) can be derived.
-This will result in a self-consitent equation of motion, as the included torque is naturally a function of $\dot{\vec{u}}$.
+We show here that by following the framework of Doi and including the contribution to total dissipation due to frictional sliding between rods in contact, the proper frictional torque within $\dot{\vec{u}}$ can be derived.
+This will result in a self-consistent equation of motion, as this torque is naturally a function of $\dot{\vec{u}}$.